This is Part 1/5 of a series explaining “Conversions,” which is available for users who have purchased the Enterprise Edition.

 Introduction to Conversions

 Discover, understand, and fix the most pressing points of friction affecting your customers’ experiences.
-Whether you’re interested in their onboarding, purchase behavior, or feature adoption, FullStory’s Conversions module will provide you with a prioritized list of the most impactful issues reducing your conversion rates through any workflow.
+Whether you’re interested in their onboarding, purchase behavior, or feature adoption, FullStory’s Conversions product will provide you with a prioritized list of the most impactful issues reducing your conversion rates through any workflow.

 You already use FullStory’s powerful search and segmentation to ask questions, test hypotheses, dig into user reported issues, and find problems.
 Now, Conversions will help you answer questions you might not have thought to ask.